programminghistorian/ph-submissions/fr/traductions/Détecter-la-réutilisation-de-texte-avec-Passim.md

 ## Case study 1: Bible quotes in 17th-Century texts

 In this first case study, we will be looking at text reuse using texts taken from [EEBO-TCP](https://textcreationpartnership.org/tcp-texts/eebo-tcp-early-english-books-online/) Phase I, the publicly available keyed-in version of Early English Books Online provided by the Text Creation Partnership.
-This is a special case of text reuse, as we are not focusing at inter-authors text reuse, but rather at the influence a single book — in this case, the Bible in its published-in-1611 King James version — had on several authors.
+This is a special case of text reuse, as we are not focusing at inter-authors text reuse, but rather at the influence a single book ï¿½ in this case, the Bible in its published-in-1611 King James version ï¿½ had on several authors.
 Can we detect what documents contain extracts from the Bible?

 As this is a small-scale example of what an actual research question making use of text reuse methods could look like, we will only use *some* of the 25,368 works available in EEBO-TCP, taken randomly.
 This should also allow anyone reading this tutorial to run this example on their personal laptop.
 Ideally, should someone want to properly study the use of Bible quotes in 17th-C texts, a corpus such as [EMMA](https://www.uantwerpen.be/en/projects/mind-bending-grammars/emma-corpus/), compiled by the University of Antwerp's [Mind Bending Grammars](https://www.uantwerpen.be/en/projects/mind-bending-grammars/) project, would be recommended: it has the advantage of providing hand-curated metadata in an easily parseable format, allowing any researcher to focus on specific authors, periods, etc.